jefferydutra/EntityAndValueObjectBase/README.md

 ```

 ##ValidateEntity
 These are extension methods that allow you to find out if an entity is in a valid state or to throw an exeption if an entity is invalid.
+This currently only works with string and integer ids for entities
 ```c#
     public static class ValidateEntity
     {